Blood pressure drugs: the 8 major classes of medications

 Similar to ACE inhibitors but less common, ARB side effects may include high potassium levels or a dry cough.
 Also very rare is the allergic reaction angioedema, which requires immediate medical treatment.
 Women who are pregnant or may become pregnant should also avoid using these drugs, just as they need to with the ACE-I drugs.

 As noted above with ACE inhibitors, you should not discontinue ARBs because of concern over interactions with the coronavirus without discussing it with your physician.

 4. Calcium channel blockers (CCBs)

-CCBs stop calcium from entering the muscle cells resulting in less narrowing of the arteries, and reduction in the force and rate of the heart’s contractions.
-All of this results in lowering blood pressure.
+CCBs stop calcium from entering the muscle cells, resulting in less narrowing of the arteries and a reduction in the force and rate of the heart’s contractions.
+All of this results in lower blood pressure.
 In general, CCBs are also considered a first-line choice.